deciduously/tictactoe-hs/haskell-in-english.md

 #### Gettin Your Sequence On: A Second Digression on `do`

-  `do` is actually syntactic sugar for some more monadic jazz, so true to form this is not a full explanation, but rather a taste.
-We can use this structure inside any monad (like IO) (if you didn't follow me down the first digression, IO is a monad, we're in one right now, it's going to be OK), and it lets us "fake" an imperative style of programming.
-Those same savvy from up above may have noticed `main` doesn't look like what you'd think a functional program should, doing things *and then* other things all imperatively and stuff.
-That's not how a functional program works, it's supposed to just compose the results of other functions!
-In fact, it's all just a big IO monad defined by one expression chained together with the [`(>>)`/'then'](https://en.wikibooks.org/wiki/Haskell/do_notation) operator.
-Pure and strongly typed, like GHC demands.
-The `do` notation just helps it look cleaner.
+`do` is actually syntactic sugar for some more monadic jazz, so as with my first digression this is not a full explanation but rather a taste - just enough to keep moving.
+We can use this structure inside any monad (like IO -if you didn't follow me down the first digression, IO is a monad, we're in one right now, it's going to be okay) and it lets us "fake" an imperative style of programming.
+You may have noticed main doesn't look like what you'd think a functional program should, doing things and then other things all imperatively and stuff.
+We’re supposed to be operating in this super pure mathematical world of function evaluation and nothing else!
+That's not how a functional program works, it's supposed to just compose the results of other functions.

+In fact, we still are.
+This is all just a big IO monad defined by one expression chained together with the `(>>)`/'then' operator.
+Pure and strongly typed, like GHC (our magical compiler) demands.
+The do notation just helps it look cleaner while we pass around our “phantom outside world” parameter in the course of the computation through several successive IO operations.
-If I lost you there, that's ok.
-The takeaway is that if you're in a monad like `main :: IO ()`, you can use generally `do` to do some things sequentially and that's A-OK with Haskell.
-This is what allows monads to, for instance, respond to input.
-Inside the do block, both things I call out to are also `IO` monads.
-The total value of `main`, i.e. the result of running the executable, relies on some external input to compute, and it's going to need to respond based on whatever input it receives.
+The takeaway is that if you're in a monad like `main :: IO ()`, you can generally use do to do some monadic things (like IO) sequentially and that's a-okay with Haskell.
+This is what allows monads to, for instance, respond to input based on the contents.
+Inside the do block both things I call out to are also IO monads.
+The total value of main, i.e. the result of running the executable, relies on some external input to compute and it's going to need to respond based on whatever input it receives.

 Whew.
 Another token, another couple paragraphs of exposition.
-So, what is it we're `do`ing?
+So, what is it we're doing?
 The first statement is something I finally don't have a whole paragraph about.
-With the line `let board = freshBoard` we're creating a binding of the name `board` and assigning it the value `freshBoard`.
+With the line `let board = freshBoard` we're creating a binding of the name board and assigning it the value `freshBoard`.
 What's `freshBoard`, you ask?
-Why, lines 27 and 28 of `Main.hs` of course!
+Why, lines 27 and 28 of Main.hs of course!

 ### Leaving `main`